← Insights from Philippine History

 The Recollect-Era Evidence

 One last documentary anchor closes out the silence on the Spanish side.
-The Recollect missions in Caraga, established in the 1620s and continuing through the 1650s, produced administrative records (Blair and Robertson vol. 36) describing the Butuan datus of the early colonial period as the “most trustworthy Indians” of the region.
-The records document Recollect priors at Butuan, Linao, Cagayan, Tandag, and Romblon.
-The picture is of a mosaic of datu-led settlements in the Caraga-Butuan region that the Spanish administrative overlay reorganized into encomiendas and Recollect mission jurisdictions but did not erase.
+The Recollect missions in Caraga produced administrative records collected in Blair and Robertson vol. 36 (covering 1649–66) in which Fray Miguel de Santo Thomás describes the Butuans as the “most trustworthy Indians” of the region.
+The same records name Recollect mission towns at Butuan, Caraga, Linao, and Tandag.
+The picture is of a mosaic of datu-led settlements in the Caraga–Butuan region that the Spanish administrative overlay reorganized into encomiendas and Recollect mission jurisdictions but did not erase.

 This is retrospective evidence consistent with a paramount-led federation.
 The Spanish found Butuan still functionally a network of cooperating datus, a century after Magellan, with Butuan itself the principal coastal node.
 The form Pigafetta saw in 1521 — kin-network rulership across a federation of cooperating settlements — is the form the Spanish encountered when they arrived to administer the region.